-5This work is distinct from the literature that considers a decision maker with a potential investment project and the expected net return from the project evolves over time according to a known stochastic process (Dixit and Pindyck, 1994; McDonald and Siegel, 1986; Pindyck, 1988).
+7This work is distinct from the literature that considers a decision maker with a potential investment project and the expected net return from the project evolves over time according to a known stochastic process (McDonald & Siegel, 1986; Pindyck, 1988; Dixit & Pindyck, 1994).
 The decision maker must decide when and how much to invest.
 This literature shows that increases in the variance of the stochastic process increase the incentives to delay investment.
 In practice, policy uncertainty rarely involves increases in the variance of a stochastic process (holding mean fixed) but instead involves changes in the probability that a fixed policy will be enacted.

-6A growing literature in environmental economics compares the theoretical effects of different regulatory policies for inducing investment and R&D in new technologies (Chao and Wilson, 1993; Krysiak, 2008; Laffont and Tirole, 1996; Requate, 2005; Requate and Unold, 2003).
+8A growing literature in environmental economics compares the theoretical effects of different regulatory policies for inducing investment and R&D in new technologies (Requate & Unold, 2003; Requate, 2005; Krysiak, 2008; Laffont & Tirole, 1996; Chao & Wilson, 1993).
 Notably, Zhao (2003) develops a rational expectations general equilibrium model of irreversible abatement investment to show how uncertainties about costs affect investment under permit trading versus emissions taxes.
+In public economics, Hassett & Metcalf (1999) simulate the impact of tax policy uncertainty on the level of aggregate investment.
+In development economics, Rodrik (1991) shows that policy uncertainty can act as a tax on investment in developing countries attempting to enact reforms.
+In industrial organization, Teisberg (1993) presents a model of capital investment choices by regulated firms under uncertain regulation.
+The model provides a justification for utilities delaying investment and choosing shorter-lead-time technologies.